-The SOE Guidelines are intended to address the Canadian government's main concern about foreign SOEs investments in Canada - namely, that SOEs should operate according to sound principles of corporate governance and commercial orientation.
-Thus, the SOE Guidelines provide that the Minister of Industry will examine the corporate governance and reporting structures of foreign SOEs as part of the assessment process under the ICA.
+The SOE Guidelines are intended to address the Canadian government's main concern about foreign SOE investments in Canada namely, that SOEs should operate according to sound principles of corporate governance and commercial orientation.
+Thus, the SOE Guidelines provide that the Responsible Minister will examine the corporate governance and reporting structures of foreign SOEs as part of the net benefit assessment process under the ICA.
 This will involve assessing factors such as the extent and nature of state control over the SOE and whether the SOE adheres to Canadian standards of corporate governance (such as a commitment to transparency and disclosure, and to the independence of board and audit committee members).

-The Minister of Industry will also assess whether the acquired Canadian business will continue to operate on a commercial basis under the SOE's ownership (e.g., with respect to where the Canadian business will process and export its products).
-In addition, the Minister will look at factors such as the impact of the investment on Canadian participation in the business, capital expenditures and support for ongoing research and development.
+The Responsible Minister will also assess whether the acquired Canadian business will continue to operate on a commercial basis under the SOE's ownership (e.g., with respect to where the Canadian business will process and export its products).
+In addition, the Responsible Minister will look at factors such as the impact of the investment on Canadian participation in the business, capital expenditures and support for ongoing research and development.
 (These are standard criteria for review under the ICA.)

-More generally, the Minister will also assess the degree of control or influence that a foreign SOE will likely exert on the industry in which the Canadian business operates.
+More generally, the Responsible Minister will also assess the degree of control or influence that a foreign SOE will likely exert on the industry in which the Canadian business operates.
 Regarding the oil sands sector in particular, the SOE Guidelines state that investments by foreign SOEs to acquire control of a Canadian oil sands business will be found to be of net benefit only on an exceptional basis.

 The SOE Guidelines also encourage foreign SOEs to submit draft undertakings as part of the materials they file in support of their proposed acquisitions.
 Undertakings that could be appropriate in this context include (i) the appointment of Canadians as independent directors on the SOE's board of directors; (ii) the employment of Canadians in senior management positions; and (iii) the listing of securities of the acquired business on a Canadian stock exchange.
-(Again, it is not unusual for the Minister to seek these commitments even when SOEs are not involved.)
+(Again, it is not unusual for the Responsible Minister to seek these types of commitments even when SOEs are not involved.)

 The SOE Guidelines are not designed to discourage investment by foreign SOEs in Canada.

 Rather, they are meant to deal with the rare case in which closer scrutiny may be required.
 The SOE Guidelines thus represent a refinement to the ICA review process but are not intended to introduce a significant obstacle to the flow of investment into Canada by non-Canadians.

-The SOE Guidelines also emphasize that non-controlling minority interests in Canadian businesses proposed by foreign SOEs, including joint ventures, will continue to be welcome in the development of Canada's economy.
+The SOE Guidelines also emphasize that non-controlling minority interests in Canadian businesses by foreign SOEs, including joint ventures, will continue to be welcome in the development of Canada's economy.

-That said, under amendments enacted in 2013, the ICA authorizes the responsible Minister to impose net benefit reviews on direct acquisitions of certain minority interests in Canadian businesses that would not previously have been subject to ICA review.
-The same amendments also adopted a very broad definition of "SOE" for ICA purposes (see Thresholds for Review, above) and authorized the responsible Minister to deem certain entities that otherwise would qualify as Canadian under the ICA as non-Canadian SOEs.
-Finally, the enterprise value threshold for WTO investors does not apply to SOE investments, which are governed by a threshold based on book value of assets.
+That said, the ICA authorizes the Responsible Minister to impose net benefit reviews on direct acquisitions of certain minority interests in Canadian businesses that would not be subject to ICA review if made by non-SOEs.
+The ICA also includes a very broad definition of "SOE" for ICA purposes (see Thresholds for Review, above) and authorizes the Responsible Minister to deem certain entities that otherwise would qualify as Canadian under the ICA as non-Canadian SOEs.
+Finally, the enterprise value thresholds for trade agreement investors and WTO investors do not apply to SOE investments, which are governed by a threshold based on book value of assets.
 (This book value threshold is intended to be a lower threshold for review than the enterprise value threshold.)

-National Security Review
+7. National Security Review